esouliot/CarND-Traffic-Sign-Classifier-Project/README.md

 * In the case of the speed limit sign, the network was able to identify that it was a speed limit sign (and 4 of the 5 top softmax probabilities were given to speed limit signs), but it could not distinguish the numbers properly to give the proper speed limit.

 * In the case of the bicycle sign, the model was not able to pick-out the bicycle from the rest of the sign's features.
 Though, in the softmax probabilities, "bicycles crossing" was part of the top 5, even with a low softmax probability (discussed in further detail below)

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 Sign 1.)
 Speed limit, 100km/h